 Your dishwasher has a filter basket fitted in the drain that prevents scraps of food and other items from entering the pipes.
 The filter basket needs to be cleaned regularly so that your dishes come out sparkling clean.

 If you have hard water issues, you may need to soak the drain basket in a little vinegar to remove the deposits.
-This prevents the holes of your dishwasher filter basket from becoming clogged.
+This prevents the holes in your dishwasher filter basket from becoming clogged.

 2. Clogged Drain Hose